Inquiry Immersion Mini-Course Leaders

 The central goal of Inquiry Immersion mini-courses is to help students in the healthcare professions shift from the concept of medicine as a series of facts to be learned from textbooks or didactics, to a vision of medical practice as engagement with an ever-evolving and imperfect body of knowledge.

-Develop and teach a two-week mini-course in January 2019 for up to 12 students centered on a current challenge or controversy in healthcare.
+Develop and teach a two-week mini-course in January for up to 12 students centered on a current challenge or controversy in healthcare.
 Previously successful mini courses have focused on Cancer Immunotherapy, Physician Aid-in-Dying, Precision Medicine, Violence and Trauma Prevention, Mental Health and Dangerousness, and Climate Change as well as other topics currently being investigated by UCSF faculty.
-Mini courses require 12 hours of afternoon class (after 1pm) time spread over 2-4 days/week (length and location of class at faculty discretion).
+Mini courses require 12 hours of afternoon class (after 1:00pm) time spread over 2-4 days per week (length and location of class at faculty discretion).

 Each course should have a capstone component that may take the form of a presentation, debate, group project, or proposal.

 - Opportunity to design and lead a new course on a healthcare topic that you are passionate about

 - Get to know a group of medical students, develop new collaborations and recruit students to your project in the future

 - Receive credit towards promotions/advancements for being a course director